NavjotKaurCheema/IOT-Based-Voice-Control-Car/README.md

 ## Introduction

-The IoT-Based Voice Controlled Car project aims to create a robotic car that can be controlled using voice commands via a smartphone app.
+The IoT-Based Voice Controlled Car project is a robotic car that can be controlled using voice commands via a smartphone app.
 This project integrates Arduino microcontrollers, motor drivers, Bluetooth modules, and ultrasonic sensors to provide intuitive control and autonomous navigation.

 ## Hardware Requirements
 - **Arduino Microcontroller**: Central processing unit.